fatemabhayani/ATM/phase2/phase2/README.txt

 2. Completing requests to undo transactions:
 Bank tellers can only complete and ignore an UndoRequest.
 The bank tellers and bank manager share access of a list of UndoRequests.
+3. They have all the same functionality as a User.

 ------------------------FUNCTIONALITY FOR BANK MANAGER------------------------
 1. Restocking the cash machine: